victorpy/CarND-Advanced-Lane-Lines/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+You can see in section Sliding Windows Search of the "./examples/example.ipynb"  the functions `sliding_windows_search()` that perform the look up of the pixels based based on a histogram of the image, `extract_pixel_positions()` that get the pixels positions of the lines and `get_poly_fit()` to get the fit my lane lines with a 2nd order polynomial like this:

 ![alt text][image5]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I extracted a new polynomial fit for real world coordinates in meters and calculated the radio with this new values.
+You can see in section Measuring Curvature in "./examples/example.ipynb".

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.